Summary: Act 2: Scene 1

 Read a translation of Act 2: Scene 5.

-Although the contradictory impressions we are given of the major characters may be confusing, they allow us to gain a more complex understanding of each character by seeing him or her from a variety of viewpoints.
-For example, in the opening scenes of the play, Demetrius and Philo complain that their general has sacrificed his better self for the sake of a gypsy’s lust.
-Three scenes later, Caesar describes Antony’s incomparable prowess in battle, confirming the audience’s impression of the general’s military might.
-When Antony appears in Act 2, Scene 3, however, he seems less interested in maintaining this heroic reputation than in pursuing his own pleasure.
+Shakespeare’s depiction of Pompey as both self-confident and vulnerable relates to his similarly conflicting depictions of other key characters in the play.
+Perhaps most conflicting of all is the portrayal of Antony, whom we have seen—and will continue to see—from a variety of different perspectives.
+For example, in the opening scenes of the play, Demetrius and Philo complained that their general has sacrificed his better self for the sake of Cleopatra’s lust.
+Three scenes later, Octavius described Antony’s incomparable prowess in battle, confirming the audience’s impression of the general’s military might.
+When Antony appears in act 2, scene 3, however, he seems less interested in maintaining this heroic reputation than in pursuing his own pleasure.
 We may find it difficult to decide whether the Antony we see is the celebrated war hero or a man corrupted by his desires for fame and romance.
-The play does not offer simple answers to such questions, because it declines to privilege one point of view over another.
-Throughout, we must balance Caesar’s impressions with Enobarbus’s in order to reconcile Cleopatra’s understanding of Antony with Antony’s understanding of himself.
-Antony, like each character in the play, is the product of three distinct elements: what other characters think of him, what he thinks of himself, and what he does.
+The play doesn’t offer an easy answer.
+Instead, we must weigh the various impressions of Antony from Pompey, Octavius, Enobarbus, and Cleopatra against Antony’s understanding of himself.
+Antony, like each character in the play, is thus the product of three distinct elements: what other characters think of him, what he thinks of himself, and what he does.

 Read more about the struggle between reason and emotion as a theme.